Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 Section 6 sentences 2–4 apply accordingly.
 A receipt may be issued in paper form or, with the permission of the recipient, electronically in a standardised data format.

-(4) If a taximeter does not have a receipt printer, the receipt may be issued outside the EU taximeter in paper form or, with the permission of the recipient, electronically in a standardised data format.
-The receipt may be issued at a later time following the business transaction and to a person not directly involved in the business transaction.
-VAT requirements for invoices remain unaffected.
+(4) If a taximeter does not have a receipt printer, there is no obligation to issue receipts.
+In these cases, the receipt may be issued outside the EU taximeter in paper form or, with the permission of the recipient, electronically in a standardised data format; other legal requirements remain unaffected.

 Section 8